networktocode/schema-enforcer/docs/ansible_command.md

 ### The `schema_enforcer_strict` variable

 The `schema_enforcer_strict` variable can be declared in an ansible host or group file.
-This variable defaults to false if not set.
+This setting defaults to false if not set.
 If set to true, the `schema-enforcer` tool checks for `strict` adherence to schema.
-This means that no additional host vars can exist beyond those that are defined in the schema.
+Just like in normal operation, each host's variables are extracted from the ansible inventory into a single data structure.
+Unlike normal operation, only a single schema can be defined, and no additional host vars can exist in this data structure beyond those that are defined in that single schema.

-From a design pattern perspective, when strict enforcment is used, all host variables are evaluated against a single schema id.
-This is in contrast to a design patern where a different schema id is defined for each top level host var/property.
-To this end, when strict enforcement is used, a single schema should be defined with references to schemas for all properties which are defined for a given host.
-The ids for such schema definitions are better named by role instead of host variable.
-For instance `schemas/spines` or `schemas/leafs` makes more sense with this design pattern than `schemas/dns_servers`.
+From a design pattern perspective, because all host variables are evaluated against a single schema id when strict mode is used, the ids for schema definitions are better named by role instead of host variable.
+For instance `schemas/spines` or `schemas/leafs` makes more sense with this design pattern than `schemas/dns_servers` and/or `schemas/ntp`.

 Two major caveats apply to using the `schema_enforcer_strict` variable.

 1) If the `schema_enforcer_strict` variable is set to true, the `schema_enforcer_schema_ids` variabe **MUST** be defined as a list of one and only one schema ID.
 If it is either not defined at all or defined as something other than a list with one element, an error will be printed to the screen and the tool will exit before performing any validations.
-2) The schema ID referenced by `schema_enforcer_schema_ids` **MUST** include all variables defined for the ansible host/group.
-If an ansible variable not defined in the schema is defined for a given host, schema validation will fail as, when strict mode is run, properties not defined in the schema are not allowed.
+2) The schema ID referenced by `schema_enforcer_schema_ids` **MUST** include all variables that exists when the inventory is rendered for a host.
+If an ansible variable not defined in the schema id defined for a given host, schema validation will fail.
+This happens because properties not defined in the schema are not allowed when strict mode is run.

 > Note: If either of these conditions are not met, an error message will be printed to stdout and the tool will stop execution before evaluating host variables against schema.